 Shi-fu is a great believer of ‘just do it’.
 Instead of us running around looking for this teacher or that teacher, he would say, just sit, everything is there, no need to run around looking everywhere else but here.
 He also discourages lengthy cerebral discussions that detracts us from the doing.
 During the retreat, he had no hesitation shutting off all unnecessary thinking questions.
 Often his answers are succinct and to “taste the tea for yourself”.
 I think what he was really saying was that if you would just take yourself to the zafu, the answers will come.

 There is already plenty said about Zen meditation so I am not about to add anymore here as such.
 That’s not my intention for this article anyway.
-What I could say is that it’s been worth it even though the practice demanded much discipline because it’s true.
-You won’t know until you have tasted the tea for yourself.
-You won’t know what meditation is all about unless you are willing to make it a part of your daily spiritual practice.
+What I could say is that it’s been worth it even though the practice demanded much discipline because it’s true, you won’t know until you have tasted the tea for yourself.
+You won’t know what meditation is about unless you are willing to make it a part of your daily spiritual practice.
 With that said, yes, find a teacher.
 If not, get a zafu and just start.
 It can’t be more simple than that.

 ~ ॐ ~